Frequently asked questions

 You can safely participate in BreastScreen Norway with breast implants.

-Both imaging and image evaluation is more challenging when implants are present, but we follow adjusted procedures to achieve the best possible results.
+Both imaging and image evaluation is more challenging when implants are present, but we use procedures adjusted to implants to achieve the best possible results.
 The compression is adjusted individually, and the risk of implant damage during imaging is low.

-Women with breast implants are more frequently required to undergo additional examinations.
+Women with breast implants are more frequently recalled for further examinations.

 How reliable is mammography?

 Mammography does not detect all changes in the breasts.
-Breast cancer can also develop between screening appointments.
+Breast cancer can also be detected between screening appointments.

-If you notice changes in your breasts, you should contact your GP and, if necessary, be referred to the nearest breast center – even if you recently had a mammogram.
+If you notice changes in your breasts, you should contact your GP and, if necessary, be referred to a breast center – even if you recently had a mammogram.

 Will I receive an invitation to BreastScreen Norway if I have changed my gender?

-BreastScreen Norway sends invitations based on personal identification numbers, which means only individuals registered as female in the National Population Register will receive an invitation.
+BreastScreen Norway sends invitations based on personal identification numbers, and only individuals registered as female in the National Population Register will receive an invitation.

 What are "dense breasts" and what does this mean for my mammogram?